 What does net zero mean, and is it possible?

-Net zero is intended to help lessen the impacts of climate change and limit global warming to levels that are safer for the world’s population.
+Net zero is intended to help lessen the impacts of climate change.
+Furthermore, it aims to limit global warming to levels that are safer for the world’s population.

 The term net zero means achieving a balance between the carbon emitted into the atmosphere, and the carbon removed from it.
 We reach net zero when the amount we add is no more than the amount taken away.